Skip to main content

 The units you will study in Year 3, Stage 3, Level 6 are as follows:

-• Research and Development for Critical Practice (20 Credits);
+Research and Development for Critical Practice

-• Critical Practice (40 Credits);
+Critical Practice

-A 20‐credit unit is approximately equivalent to 200 hours of learning time, which includes a mixture of taught time, independent study and assessment.
+A 20 credit unit is approximately equivalent to 200 hours of learning time, which includes a mixture of taught time, independent study and assessment.

 All students are entitled to a tutorial package that consists of:

-• unit group tutorials as required;
+• group tutorials as required

 • an appropriate level of confidentiality.